-Follow these tips and suggestions to visiting Thailand
+Follow these tips and suggestions when visiting Thailand

 1. Taxi service – Don’t agree tourist price and ask for the meter to be turned on.
 Also don’t agree to having them take you someplace where you can find great deals, they always get a kick back from these visits.
 If things look sketchy or the driver doesn’t respond to your requests, just pick another taxi so you can avoid all the hassles of getting to your destination.
 Here’s some cool tips by a local on taking taxis in Bangkok courtesy of Thaifai